-When we’ll be responsible.
-We’ll refund you any money you’ve lost as a result of:
+If they do, we’ll refund you any money you’ve lost as a result of:

 We may also refund you where you’ve used your Curve card to make a payment in the European Economic Area (EEA) without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.

-Just drop us a line through the app or at email@example.com within 8 weeks of the transaction and provide us with any further information we need to look into this.
+Just drop us a line through the app or at email@example.com as soon as you notice it but not later than 8 weeks after the date of the transaction, and provide us with any further information we need to look into this.
 We’ll then make a decision either to refund the transaction or give you reasons for rejecting your request.

 What can I not use my Curve account and Curve card for?